Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/material_panel.rst

 --------------

 Active Material
-   The objects material slots displayed in a :ref:`ui-list-view`.
+   The objects material slots displayed in a :ref:`List View <ui-list-view>`.

    Specials
       Copy and paste the selected material slot.